MSFEALabsRobotics/AMR-F2025/Topic2/12-RVIZ Getting Started.md

 ---

-## 3. BRIDGE TF FROM GAZEBO TO ROS (UPDATED, NO NEED FOR MANUAL PYTHON BRIDGE!!!!)
+## 3. BRIDGE /TF FROM GAZEBO TO ROS (UPDATED, NO NEED FOR MANUAL PYTHON BRIDGE!!!!)
 In this version of Gazebo → ROS 2, the TF transform is not automatically provided.
 We will create a manual bridge from **Odometry → TF**.